vcavanna/scrapers/README.md

 <li>Additional data modeling via dbt select statements</li>
 <li>Uploading the dataset to kaggle</li>
 <li>Find a solution so running the data scrape doesn't have to happen locally</li>
-<li>Replace this project backlog with individual issues on Github issues</li>
+<li>Replace this project backlog with individual issues on <a href="https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue">Github issues</a></li>
+<li>Revise the CONTRIBUTING.md doc according to the <a href="https://opensource.guide/starting-a-project/">Open Source Guide</a>

 <h2>Installation and Run Instructions</h2>